sethsot/Telco-Churn/README.md

 * H_o: Contract type does not influence customer Churn
 * H_a: Contract type influences customer Churn

+### Conclusion on hypothesis
+Test hypotheis with a chi-square test, we reject the null hypothesis at 5% significance value.

 ## Research Questions

 1. How does gender impact customer churn?
 Are there significant differences in churn rates between male and female customers?